 Since undergoing a major $20 million renovation in 2017, the Benton Convention Center has enhanced its reputation as one of Winston-Salem’s prime sports venues.
-Most recently, the convention center hosted the 2018 USA Gymnastics Region 8 Congress tournament in June 2018.
+Most recently, the convention center hosted the 2019 USA Gymnastics Elite Challenge for Trampoline & Tumbling in May 2019.
 The Benton covers 105,000 square-feet of space and includes expansive reception areas, as well as exhibit halls and ballrooms for martial arts, fencing and cheer/dance competitions.
 In addition, the facility is conveniently joined with the 319-room Marriott Hotel Winston-Salem and 146-room Embassy Suites Hotel Winston-Salem.

 Sports: Gymnastics, cheer/dance, fencing, martial arts

 Wake Forest Tennis Complex

 This complex opened in the summer of 2011 and is one of the finest facilities in college tennis.
 The home of the Wake Forest men’s and women’s tennis teams along with the ATP’s Winston-Salem Open, this state-of-the-art venue features 13 Deco-Turf II courts, the same court that is used at the U.S. Open.
 The six courts used for varsity matches are divided into two banks of three that are arranged in a V-shape, allowing for ideal spectator viewing.